Project Intro and File Setup

 - Back on the New section, click the Baseplate template.

 Whenever you are working on a game, save every 10 minutes.
-That way if there’s a sudden event like an alien invasion or a power outage, at least you haven’t lost much work.
+That way if anything goes wrong, at least you haven’t lost much work.

 Save Your Work